vatesfr/xen-orchestra/docs/docs/automation/restapi.md

 An invalid token or invalid credentials get a `401 Unauthorized` response.

 :::tip
 Admin users have access to all REST API endpoints.
-Non-admin users can use the REST API according to the [ACL v2 / RBAC](../xo6/acl-v2.md) permissions defined on their account.
+Non-admin users can use the REST API according to the [RBAC](../rbac.md) permissions defined on their account.
 :::

 For scripts and integrations, prefer a token: it does not expose your password and it can be revoked at any time.